 - You (and your parent, if you're a dependent student) will need your Federal Student Aid ID and password that you created last year to file your FAFSA.
-If you forgot what those are, go to FSAID.ed.gov and click on the tab that says 'Manage My FSA ID' to get you username and/or reset your password.
+If you forgot what those are, go to the login page and click on "Forgot My Username" to get you username or "Forgot My Password" to reset your password.

 - After the FAFSA is submitted, some students are selected for a process called federal verification.
 To complete this process we review data reported on your FAFSA and confirm its accuracy.
 During our review we may request additional documentation as required by law.
 Students who will need to provide additional documents will receive a missing information request via mail or email from the Financial Aid Office letting you know what documents are needed.
 It’s important that you address the request because a financial aid award offer will not be made until all required material is received.